shsagir/play-area-sync/docs/tls.md

 ### Let's encrypt

 There is a new service called [let's encrypt](https://letsencrypt.org/) to offer a free Certificate Authority and beat tools around it.
-There is no support on fortrabbit yet.
+There will be support on fortrabbit soon.